rovitotv/SensorCraft/guide/intro.rst

 .. figure:: ../images/CanopyExpressDownload.jpg
 	:align: center

-SensorCraft is designed for Python 2.7 we hope in the near future to support Python 3.x.
-Be careful when you are downloading Canopy Express you pick a version with Python 2.7 support.
-Canopy now comes in two versions Canopy version 1.7.x which only supports Python 2.7 and Canopy 2.1.x which supports both Python 2.7 and Python 3.X.
-It should not matter which version of Canopy you use Canopy 2.1.x or Canopy 1.7.x as long as you select the version with Python 2.7 support.
-If you attempt to run SensorCraft with Python 3 you will receive an error message "NameError: name 'xrange' is not defined﻿".
+SensorCraft is designed for both Python 2.7 and Python 3.5.
+Be careful that when you are downloading Canopy Express, you pick a version with Python 2.7  or Python 3.5 support.
+Canopy now comes in two versions: Canopy version 1.7.x which only supports Python 2.7 and Canopy 2.1.x which supports both Python 2.7 and Python 3.X.
+It should not matter which version of Canopy you use; Canopy 2.1.x or Canopy 1.7.x both work.
+You may run SensorCraft with Python 3 or Python 2.7.

 Download web page for Canopy 2.1.x with valid choices that support Python 2.7
 circled: